Maps of the Internet

 Who is on the Internet right now?

-So while I wasn’t sure whether or not I would find a live view like this – I haven’t yet – I did find some neat answers to that question.
+So while I’m not sure if there is a live view like this – I haven’t found one yet – I have find some neat answers to that question.

 The first of which was a map created from a hack, sort-of.
 In 2013 HD Moor conduced his own personal census of the internet by initiating a ping on every connected device, perhaps even yours.
 He used a computer stack overheating in a small room.
 Why did he do it?